"Zoom in. Now... enhance."

 - Season 4 of the original series did this a lot.
 In 'Censure,' a tech is able to subtract a man's voice from a phone call and is left with vague noise, which he identifies — without any other tools, just from listening — as being the sound of water lapping on the bottom of a certain type of boat.
 In 'Sanctuary,' when looking at a blurry image, Logan asks the tech to 'push it up a few frames.'
 This, of course, works fine and the detectives identify an image on the man's hat.

-- Smashed to pieces in the Red Dwarf "Back to Earth" three-parter, where, to gain an address written the back side on a piece of card, Kryten scans a photo, projects it onto a regular TV, uncrops the photo (which expands the field of view to reveal things that were not even in the original photo), and enhances three different reflections: one from the metallic H on Rimmer's skull; one from the reflection from the water droplets on a lamppost on the other side of the street, from the reflection from the metallic H on Rimmer's skull; and a reflection from the window behind the piece of paper, from the water droplets from the lamppost, from the reflection from the metallic H on Rimmer's skull.
+- Smashed to pieces in the Red Dwarf "Back to Earth" three-parter, where, to gain an address written the back side on a piece of card, Kryten scans a photo, projects it onto a regular TV, uncrops the photo (which expands the field of view to reveal things that were not even in the original photo), and enhances three different reflections: one from the metallic H on Rimmer's skull; one from the reflection from the water droplets on a lamppost on the other side of the street seen in the previous reflection, and a reflection from the window behind the piece of paper seen in the reflection from the water droplet.
 After they get the information they wanted, they realized that they simply could have looked up the address on the card in the phonebook.
 It uses this trope to such an insane extent that it could almost be seen as a parody.
 It was in any case a tribute to the example from Blade Runner, like other parts of the episode.

 - In Smallville, the enhance button is used on a photo which proves (through use of said button) that Lex killed his father.
 Unfortunately, Jimmy and Lois failed to make more than a single copy, and only made that because their computer at the Planet 'wasn't powerful enough' to do the enhancing...